-There are two types of unavoidable events - those who are essentially inevitable, like death, hunger and thirst - and those who are unavoidable because of the choices, or the lack of choice, which are of our or of others’ doing or undoing.
+There are two types of unavoidable events: those that are essentially inevitable, like death, hunger, and thirst; and those that are unavoidable because of the choices we make, or the lack of choices we have, whether our own or those of others.

-Once you are born you are fated to death, but your death is not a product of fate, but of logic - since you are a mortal being, along with many other mortals, you are prone to the inevitability of death.
-The force we might interpret as a divine intervention, is but a result on the outcomes of logic and evidence.
+Once you are born, you are fated to die.
+However, your death is not a product of fate, but of logic.
+As a mortal being, along with many other mortals, you are prone to the inevitability of death.
+The force we might interpret as a divine intervention is simply the result of logic and evidence.

-This is an example for how one's undoing can lead to one or more unavoidable events.
-When a chance is to be missed, whether intentionally or incompetently, some events are prone to be inevitable to be endured.
+This is an example of how one's undoing can lead to one or more unavoidable events.
+When a chance is missed, whether intentionally or incompetently, some events are likely to be inevitable.

-If you are, as a leader of a nation, negotiate discussions of peace with a hostile nation, and your negotiations were decently fruitful, you will make the events of peace unavoidable - thereby an example of how one can make one type of events inevitable, and a different type of events, evitable.
+If you are a leader of a nation and you negotiate discussions of peace with a hostile nation, and your negotiations are reasonably successful, you will make the events of peace unavoidable.
+This is an example of how one can make one type of event inevitable and another type of event avoidable.

-Much of our lives are under our control, but the different chronological spheres of different chances are not.
-While a woman can have control over her romantic relationships, she cannot alter the inevitability of becoming unfertile eventually.
-Likewise, it wasn’t a product of supernaturality, that made her fertility to be shorter in time, but a result of biology and of the logic that governs biological entities.
+Much of our lives are under our control, but the different chronological spheres of different opportunities are not.
+While a woman can have control over her romantic relationships, she cannot change the inevitability of eventually becoming infertile.
+This is not a product of supernaturality, but a result of biology and the logic that governs biological entities.